 Results We show the results of our compression experiments in Table 7.8 and provide the extended version of the table with variations included in Table A.3.
 Text generation also preserves the trend shown in language comprehension.
 However, unlike GLUE, in the task of detoxification, all the compressed models in the Single-train pipeline are hallucinating and generating senseless tokens at low and medium ranks.
-We represent these results in italic.
-Pre-trained BART model is available at Hugginface 4.
+We represent these results with italic.
+Pre-trained models are available at Hugginface 3.